Research Grant FAQs

 What information is included in the project plan?

 The text of the research plan should contain sufficient information for evaluation by the review panel.
 The plan should cover specific aims, background, rationale, significance, results of previous research directly related to the project title, experimental design and procedures and references.
 References are not counted in the 6 page limit.
 For detailed information necessary for each application, please read through the Grant Process.

 Technician, graduate student and other ‘junior’ salaries are supported because we are trying to encourage them to enter and stay in the field.
-No salaries will be included for senior scientists, full-time tenured faculty or equivalent positions.
-The MRF will consider up to 100% of the salary for a postdoctoral fellow.
-At most, one postdoctoral fellow and one graduate student can be supported.

 Can an award be transferred to a new institution?